Main Content

 Bob Miller Memorial Scholarship

-The 2022 Bob Miller Memorial Scholarship was presented to Brady Kasprick by Danita Torkelson, Phyllis Miller & Darla Hegge.
+The 2024 Bob Miller Memorial Scholarship was presented to Ryder Horachek by Danita Torkelson, Phyllis Miller, Diane Retka & Darla Hegge.

 This scholarship is awarded to a Lincoln High School graduate seeking a degree in the field of Agriculture.